Indigenous Leadership Summit Perth 2026

 10:50 AM MORNING TEA

-SESSION 3 11:20 AM: Breaking Barriers, Building Futures
+SESSION 3 11:20 AM: Building Pathways for Indigenous Leadership in Construction

 SESSION 4: KEYNOTE ADDRESS 12:10 PM: Finding Your Path and Helping Your Community to Find Theirs: A Story of One of Australia’s Most Loved Film and Television Personalities